What is Thymosin Beta-4?

 Tβ4’s primary intracellular function is the sequestration of G-actin (monomeric actin), which regulates actin polymerization and cytoskeletal dynamics critical to cell migration, adhesion, and morphogenesis.
 This fundamental role in cell motility underpins much of its studied regenerative potential across cardiac, dermal, corneal, and musculoskeletal tissues.[9]

-Tβ4 has progressed further in clinical development than many peptides in its class, with clinical trials conducted for dermal wound healing and corneal repair applications.
+Tβ4 has progressed further in clinical development than many peptides in its class, with clinical trials conducted for dermal tissue repair and corneal repair applications.
 It is classified as a research compound and has not received FDA approval for therapeutic use.

 Mechanism of Action